FreemanZY/BTSync-DHT-Docker/README.md

 # BTSync-DHT-Docker
 BTSync Ver.1.4.111, the last one with DHT.

-The purpose of project is let people deploy the sync through DHT quickly.
+The purpose of the project is letting people deploy the sync through DHT quickly.

 ---